 Manage HIV effectively with early detection, regular monitoring, and adherence to antiretroviral therapy.
 Improve health outcomes and slow disease progression.
-Regular communication with healthcare providers ensures timely adjustments to treatment plans.
+Regular communication with healthcare providers can help ensure timely adjustments to treatment plans.

 HIV: What You Need to Know